Morton basketball starts Abe Zeller era with undefeated start, tournament trophy

-MORTON, Ill.
-(WMBD) – The Abe Zeller era is less than two weeks old, but the Potters have already brought him some hardware, going 3-0 in the Washington Tournament of Champions.
+MORTON, Illinois (WMBD) – The Abe Zeller era is less than two weeks old, but the Potters have already brought him some hardware, going 3-0 in the Washington Tournament of Champions.

 “It’s been a fun start and it’s a long season.
 It’s a journey that has it’s ups and downs and we just look forward to taking it a game at a time and see what we can do,” said Zeller.